 If you’ve been on the road for a while you will most likely feel very grubby.
 I’m not even travelling any more and I still get an inexplicable amount of leaves in my suitcase!
 On a house sit you will not only have a private bathroom (perhaps even a bathtub – ooh imagine!) to perform a much-needed makeover in , but hopefully the facilities to wash and vacuum your car, deal with your build up of laundry and give any camping gear you have a good scrub.

 I spent five years renovating my house (whilst living in it) before I moved to Australia, and it’s so lovely to be able to go out and enjoy myself on the weekends without feeling like I ought to be at home painting skirting boards or sledge hammering edging bricks in the garden!

-While you may be required to do a bit of garden watering or patio sweeping on a house sit, you will be free of major household tasks, leaving you with so much more free time and money!
+While you may be required to water a few plants or sweep a patio on a house sit, you will be free of major household tasks and gardening, leaving you with so much more free time and money!